ShivamGupta-yo/Portfolio/README.md

 ## License

-This portfolio website is open-source and available under the [MIT License](LICENSE).
+This portfolio website is open-source and is under no license.
 Feel free to use, modify, and distribute it as needed.
+Happy coding !